jitsi/jitsi-videobridge/doc/statistics.md

  * **org.jitsi.videobridge.ENABLE_STATISTICS** - boolean property.
 The default value is `false`
  * **org.jitsi.videobridge.STATISTICS_TRANSPORT** - string property.
 A comma-separated list of transports.
-The supported transports are "muc", "callstats.io", and "colibri".
+The supported transports are "muc" and "callstats.io".
  * **org.jitsi.videobridge.STATISTICS_INTERVAL** - integer property.
 This property specifies the reporting time in milliseconds between generation of the statistics.
 By default the interval is 1000 milliseconds.